 1895 saw the tragic loss of 15 lifeboat men in Dun Laoghaire.

-A memorial was held in 1995 marking 100 years since 15 lifeboat volunteers perished at sea on 24 December 1895 at Dun Laoghaire, then Kingstown.
+A memorial was held marking 100 years since 15 lifeboat volunteers perished at sea on 24 December 1895 at Dun Laoghaire, then Kingstown.

 On the morning of Christmas Eve 1895 the Civil Service number 7 was called to rescue the crew of a Finnish vessel, the SS Palme which had run aground in Dublin Bay.
 The lifeboat men braved the stormy, treacherous seas but tragedy struck and the lifeboat capsized.
 All 15 lifeboat crew members perished.